natenichols/constexpr-typeinfo-less/paper.md

 - I'd like to thank Lewis Baker and Davis Herring for reminding me that I should probably make an introductory paragraph.
 - Davis Herring suggested adding a note to remind readers that `int`, `const int` and `int&` are different types.
 - Jeff Garland, Tim Song, Tomasz Kamiński and Jens Maurer for their wording fixes and suggestions.

+Design note: the reason we do not state a recommended practice of what to do with function return types is to allow doing _whatever the mangling does_, which for the itanium ABI means _sort by return type first, and then by function parameter list_.
+It is feasible for there to be a mangling that would put the return type last.

 # FAQ